Check out the schedule here:

 May 15th - May 17th, 2008

-we were at the "Intervene, Interrupt" conference at UC Santa Cruz.
+•We were at the "Intervene, Interrupt" conference at UC Santa Cruz.

-College of Art
+•California College of Art

-College
+•Diablo Valley College

-Exposure Gallery
+•Southern Exposure Gallery

-- has a PRI and it's own
+•SanDiego- had a PRI and it's own blog on our site.

-December 28, 2007- Neighborhood Public Radio in the SF Chronicle and briefly on KCBS radio (article) (MP3)
+Neighborhood Public Radio in the SF Chronicle and briefly on KCBS radio (article) (MP3)

-Nov.
-16, 2007- Neighborhood Public Radio are in the 2008 Whitney Biennial (PDF) (NY times article) PRESS RELEASE (pdf)
+Neighborhood Public Radio are in the 2008 Whitney Biennial (NY times article) PRESS RELEASE (pdf)

 Neighborhood Public Radio is an independent, artist-run radio project committed